 Sleep patterns often change during the second half of the first year.
 By 9 months of age and into the second year of life, it can be hard for some babies to let go of the excitement of the day.
 Also at this age, many babies want to exert control over their actions.
 Because of these things, your baby may resist going to sleep at the times you want.
 To promote a regular schedule, stay with your routines when your baby resists going down for a nap or going to bed at the usual time.

 Somewhere between 12 and 24 months of age, your toddler will likely resist a morning nap and want to rest only in the afternoon.
 Your child's attempt to switch to one nap a day often occurs at about 18 months of age.
-Many doctors recommend keeping both naps as long as possible for both the child and parents' benefit.
+Many doctors recommend keeping both naps as long as possible for both the child's and the parents' benefit.

 When your child resists taking a nap, you can try blocking out time in the afternoon for a quiet period.
 Even if your child doesn't sleep, he or she usually still needs a restful break.